Esther125/clean-architecture-email-server/README.md

 # clean-architecture-email-server

 This project is an email server designed using the principles of clean architecture and clean code.
-It features a variety of filters such as sender, time, and status, enabling efficient and organized email management.
+It enables users to customize email content and attach files.
+The server includes a variety of filters such as is_sent, receiver, and time, enhancing the management and tracking of emails.

 ![Demo GIF](./assets/email-server-demo.gif)
 If the GIF does not display, you can [watch the demo video on YouTube](https://youtu.be/pYIccgb8Rsk).